fxnai/docs/intro/index.md

 ---
 title: Welcome to Function
 pageTitle: Function Docs
-description: Run AI prediction functions on mobile, web, and in the cloud.
+description: Run Python functions on mobile, web, and in the cloud.
 ---

-Run AI prediction functions on mobile, web, and in the cloud. {% .text-2xl .text-gray-500 .font-normal %}
+Run Python functions on mobile, web, and in the cloud. {% .text-2xl .text-gray-500 .font-normal %}

-Bring a Jupyter notebook with a `predict` function, and we'll spin up a serverless AI prediction service that can scale up to serve millions of customers, and scale down to zero when idle.
+Bring a Jupyter notebook with a `predict` function, and we'll compile the function to run either on-device or server-side.

 ## Installing Function
 Function provides clients for Python, JavaScript, Unity Engine, and the command line interface (CLI):